bloominstituteoftechnology/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

-    **An adaptive website is one that changes based on specific break points (like _snapping_) while a responsive website is one that reflows and automagically adjusts it's contents based on the size of the screen (like _liquid_).**
+    **An adaptive website is one that changes based on specific break points (like _snapping_) while a fully responsive website is one that reflows and automagically adjusts its contents based on the size of the screen (like _liquid_).**

 2. Describe what it means to be mobile first vs desktop first.